my-devices/sdk/WebTunnel/WebTunnelRDP/README.md

-# macchina.io Remote Manager RDP Client Wrapper (WebTunnelRDP)
+# macchina.io REMOTE RDP Client Wrapper (WebTunnelRDP)

-`WebTunnelRDP` is a command-line program that sets up a tunnel for a Microsoft Remote Desktop connection from your local machine (e.g., your PC, Mac, etc.) to a device connected to the macchina.io Remote Manager, and then launches the Microsoft Remote Desktop client to open a RDP session.
+`WebTunnelRDP` is a command-line program that sets up a tunnel for a Microsoft Remote Desktop connection from your local machine (e.g., your PC, Mac, etc.) to a device connected to the macchina.io REMOTE, and then launches the Microsoft Remote Desktop client to open a RDP session.

 Note that in contrast to `WebTunnelAgent`, which typically runs on an embedded or IoT device, `WebTunnelRDP`, like `WebTunnelClient` and `WebTunnelSSH`, runs on a PC or Mac that you want to connect to the device.
-You'll have to build the [macchina.io Remote Manager SDK](../../README.md) for your machine to get the `WebTunnelRDP` program.
+You'll have to build the [macchina.io REMOTE SDK](../../README.md) for your machine to get the `WebTunnelRDP` program.

 ## Running WebTunnelRDP